 Sending Your Official Transcript

 Please know that problems with transcripts are the number one cause of processing delays and missed application deadlines; please review relevant section of your application service's manual carefully.
 The Office of the Registrar is responsible for maintaining University records.
+They offer detailed instructions for transcript orders in a variety of situations.
 You will work directly with the Office of the Registrar -- not the Preprofessional Advising Center -- to request the release of your NYU official transcript.
 The mailing address of NYU's Registrar:

 105 East 17th Street